meteor-gazelle/meteor-gazelle/doc/specs/bookmarks.md

  - The displayed table should be updated to reflect the changes from the removal.

-#### 1.4 Viewing All Bookmarked Torrent Groups
+#### 1.5 Setting a Note on a Torrent Group

 **Primary Actor:** Any user.

-**Brief:** Allows the user to view their torrent group bookmarks.
+**Brief:** Allows the user to set a personal note on the torrent group.

-**Trigger:** The user wants to view torrent group bookmarks.
+**Trigger:** The user wants to set a reminder/note to remember why a torrent group was bookmarked.

-**Preconditions:** The user has already bookmarked at least one torrent group.
+**Preconditions:** The user must have already bookmarked the torrent group they want to make a note for.

 **Basic Flow:**

+ 1. The user navigates to the Bookmarks page for torrent groups.
+ 2. The user clicks "Set Note" for the respective torrent group.
+ 3. The user enters and submits a note.

+**Additional non-functional requirements:**
+ - The torrent group should show the note on hover in the main table.

+### 2. Artist Bookmarking

+#### 2.0 Viewing All Bookmarked Artists

+**Primary Actor:** Any user.

+**Brief:** Allows the user to view artist bookmarks.

+**Trigger:** The user wants to view artist bookmarks.

+**Preconditions:** The user has already bookmarked at least one artist.

+**Basic Flow:**
  1. The user navigates to the Bookmarks page.
- 2. The user clicks on the Torrents hyperlink.
+ 2. The user clicks on the Artists hyperlink.

 **Additional non-functional requirements:**
- - There is a cover art section.

-### 2. Artist Bookmarking
+ - The table displayed has the following columns: Artist Name, Number of Torrent Groups
+ - The column for Artist Name should be hyperlinked to the appropriate artist page.

-#### 2.0 Adding an Artist Bookmark
+#### 2.1 Adding an Artist Bookmark

 **Primary Actor:** Any user.